Wesleyanding/OS_2/project7/README.md

 * `CTEST_EXIT()`    : Function to exit the testing framework

 ## Notes
 `ctest.h` was provided.
-Used in class notes to build functions for image and block\.
+Used in class notes to build functions for image and block

 `pack.c` and `pack.h` was provided.
 Used in class notes to build functions for inode